Protect Yourself and Others - Secure Your Accounts

 Directions for setting up and using NDSU based MFA are located here - NDSU Multifactor Directions

-Many other services are also adopting the use of Multi-factor, It is recommended that as many accounts that can be setup with this should be to make sure that your data and services are secured.
+Many other services are also adopting the use of Multi-factor, It is recommended that as many accounts that can be setup with this should be to ensure that your data and services are secured.

 Work Device Usage

 Devices secured for work should be used specifically for that purpose.
-A laptop that is for work is typically an enterprise level device, meaning that there are higher end specifications than many consumer devices that can be purchased.
-For that reason, they may work better than those consumer devices.
+A laptop that is for work is typically an enterprise level device, meaning that there are higher end specifications than consumer grade devices.

-Refrain from letting someone other than you, use the device for any purpose.
+Refrain from letting someone other than you, use NDSU supplied device for any purpose.